Employees that opt not to take their vacation this year could be doing more harm to themselves and to your company than you might think.

 There are a number of reasons why your team members might not want to take time away from the office.
 Fear of missing out on a promotion, fear of falling behind at work, or simply wanting to save vacation days for another time are all common reasons to discourage your people from taking time off.

-Still, ensuring team members take a vacation can bring a wealth of benefits for their health and productivity, and for the success of your organisation as well.
-There are a number of ways to do this: allowing team members to split vacation time into shorter periods can help encourage those who feel anxious about going away for a long time, while providing incentives to take vacation days can help create a company culture where taking time off isn’t necessarily frowned upon.
+Still, ensuring team members take a vacation can bring a wealth of benefits for their health and productivity, and for the success of your organization as well.
+There are a number of ways to do this, such as allowing employees to split vacation time into shorter periods can help encourage those who feel anxious about going away for a long time.
+Providing incentives to take vacation days can help create a company culture where taking time off isn’t necessarily frowned upon.

-It’s good for your health
+Vacations are good for your people’s health

 …And it can cost your company, too

 For companies that allow team members to rollover vacation time, unused paid time off can leave a big liability on company balance sheets.
 Project Time Off notes that US companies recorded roughly $224 billion in unused vacation time, with roughly $65.6 billion in unused paid vacation days being carried over from 2014 to 2015.
 That’s a liability on the books.

 Vacation days stimulate employee innovation

 Time off can stimulate creativity beyond just helping team members maintain their productivity and improve their performance.
 Taking time away from the office can help get creative juices flowing and may even help your people come up with your next big idea.